ashleydavis/the-data-wrangler-blog/_posts/2018-05-14-data-forge-v1.markdown

 Data-Forge was born from my frustration in working with data in Python and Pandas.
 Don't get me wrong though!
 I won't try to tell you that Python and Pandas are bad in anyway, but it just irked me that I had to rewrite my data handling code in JavaScript so I could then move it to a JavaScript production environment.
 Besides I just liked JavaScript (well, now TypeScript).

 What's next for Data-Forge?
-There's still more work to be done on Data-Forge itself, but have some related projects that I'm itching to get onto.
+There's still more work to be done on Data-Forge itself, but I also have some related projects that I'm itching to get onto.
 I'm planning to release my extensive library of financial indicators that I use for backtesting stock trading strategies.
 I'm also planning to build an add-on charting library (on top of D3 of course) that will work from either the browser or from Node.js.
 This is going to make it so much easier to do ad-hoc exploratory data analysis under Node.js!
 So please stay tuned.

 You can find Data-Forge on [npm](https://www.npmjs.com/package/data-forge) and [Github](https://github.com/data-forge/data-forge-ts).